AndyShiue/Ende-readme/README.md

 Usually, we don't want to make arguments in normal mode curryable.
 But sometimes we do want to supply variable length of arguments.
 There is a kind of mechanism in Ende to make genericity over arity doable.
-Because I want to make variadic arguments as flexible as possible, it could be a little bit harder to understand.
+Because I want to make variadic arguments as flexible as possible, it might be a little bit harder to understand.
 I need to introduce a new kind of types called **tuple types**.
 They are not really the same as tuples in Rust or Haskell.
 Tuple types are type-level lists.